tad-mctc/tad-multicharge/README.rst

 Examples
 --------

-The following example shows how to calculate the DFT-D4 dispersion energy for a single structure.
+The following example shows how to calculate the EEQ partial charges and the corresponding electrostatic energy for a single structure.

 .. code:: python